jenkinsci/depbuilder-plugin/docs/docs/004_installation.rst

 where ``xx`` represents the version number of the plugin.

-The Pro version has to be installed manually, by uploading the downloaded plugin file via the Jenkins UI as shown in the :ref:`Installation-Manual` section.
+The Pro version has to be installed manually, by uploading the downloaded plugin file via the Jenkins UI as shown in the :ref:`Installation-Manual` and :ref:`Entering-License` sections.

 .. _Installation-Manual: